panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 This post makes heavy use of hooks.

-## 1. Make the state atomic
+## 1. One concern

 The first good rule of efficient state management is:

-> Make the state atomic.
+> Make a state variable responsible for one concern.

-Having an atomic state means that you no longer can chunk the state into multiple state values.
+Having state variable responsible for one concern makes it conform to the Single Responsibility Principle.

 Let's see an example of a compound state, i.e. a state that incorporates multiple state values.